MicrosoftDocs/minecraft-creator/creator/ScriptAPI/minecraft/server/BlockPermutation.md

   Name of the block state who's value is to be returned.

 #### **Returns** *boolean* | *number* | *string* | *undefined* - Returns the state if the permutation has it, else `undefined`.

-> [!CAUTION]
-> This function is still in pre-release.
-Its signature may change or it may be removed in future releases.
-::: moniker-end

 ::: moniker range="=minecraft-bedrock-experimental"
 ### **getTags**